Pay Attention to the Keys: Visual Piano Transcription Using Transformers: Visual Transcription Architecture

 \subsection{Post-Processing}

-After iterating through the video, the resulting array contains significant amounts of noise.
-To remove this we apply a Gaussian filter (similarly to \cite{9053115}) along the time axis with $\sigma=1$ and a kernel radius of 16.
+After iterating through the video, the resulting array still contains some noise.
+To remove this we apply a Gaussian filter along the time axis (similarly to \cite{9053115}) individually to the onset and frame predictions.
+For onsets we use $\sigma=0.2$ and a kernel radius of 8, while for frames we use $\sigma=0.8$ and a kernel radius of 4.
 We then threshold the smoothed array using a value of 0.5.
-Lastly, we find regions where a note was detected over multiple frames sequentially and assign the onset for that note to the middle of that detected region.
-At this point we have an onset-only piano roll, which can be converted directly into MIDI.